mordauntfamilyhistory.com

 Perhaps saddened by its associations, John seems to have quitted Massingham and to have retired to Walton in Warwickshire.
 Although the Massingham estates were not sold until 1807, from this time on Walton Hall became the main seat of the family.
 Into his 50s, he married 2nd Penelope (abt.
 1673 - ?), daughter of Sir George Warburton, nearly 30 years his junior, at St. James, Westminster, on 8th June 1695.

 • Sir Charles Mordaunt 6th Bart.
-(1698 - 1778) He married 1st.
+(1698 - 1778).
+A biography of his parliamentary career is printed in the History of Parliament Online website.
+He married 1st.
 Dorothy Conyers (? - 1726) at St. Mary's, Walthamstowe, Essex, on 1st December 1720, by whom he had two daughters

 • Penelope Mordaunt, who died unmarried